-Proposals from Federally Funded Research and Development Centers (FFRDC) and Government Entities may be considered for award.
-FFRDCs and Government entities interested in proposing to an ARC Opportunity should first contact Innovation@darpa.mil prior to the Abstract due date listed in the ARC Opportunity.
+Proposals from Federally Funded Research and Development Centers (FFRDC) and Government Entities may be considered for award but are subject to applicable direct competition limitations.
+FFRDCs and Government Entities cannot propose to this annoucement in any capacity unless they meet the specific conditions.
+FFRDCs and Government Entities interested in proposing to an ARC Opportunity should first contact Innovation@darpa.mil prior to the Abstract due date listed in the ARC Opportunity.